UP lab staffer says duty above personal life

 “When the administration, police, doctors and paramedical staff are working 24x7, you don’t feel hungry or thirsty amid the pressure of work,” he said.

-Ritesh said he and his team work tirelessly, without fear, day and night.
+Ritesh said he and his team work tirelessly day and night.
 “I draw a lot of inspiration from my team members and seniors and I am confident that we will be able to defeat Covid-19,” he said.

 “There is always a risk, but we take precautions to ensure we don’t get infected,” the 28-year-old said.